audioxide/data/README.md

 #### Author files

 Author files are currently simple, they contain a required `name` property and an optional set of `links`.
-The name property is currently just a first name as authors have not been consulted as to whether they wish their full name to appear on the site.
+The name property is the authors full name.
+There is not currently an option to display just a first or last name.

 ##### Author links